-A few weeks ago I gave a presentation at the Talent Strategy Institute’s Future of Work conference in San Francisco about how I see the long term relationship between data and HR Technology.
-Essentially I was talking through my thought process and development that I could no longer ignore and had to go start a company to chase down it’s long term vision.
+A few weeks ago I gave a presentation at the Talent Strategy Institute’s Future of Work conference (now PAFOW) in San Francisco about how I see the long term relationship between data and HR Technology.
+Essentially, I was talking through my thought process and development that I could no longer ignore and had to go start a company to chase down it’s long term vision.

 So here it is.